The G-invariant graph Laplacian: Preliminaries

 \subsection{Manifolds under actions of matrix Lie groups}

 In this section, we describe our model for data sets closed under the action of a matrix Lie group.
-In particular, we define matrix Lie groups and briefly review the required background for harmonic analysis on them.
+In particular, we define matrix Lie groups and their action on the data set.

-\begin{definition} A matrix Lie group is a smooth manifold $G$, whose points form a group of matrices. \end{definition} For example, consider the group $SU(2)$ of $2\times2$ unitary matrices with determinant~1.
+\begin{definition} A matrix Lie group is a smooth (that is, differentiable) manifold $G$, whose points form a group of matrices. \end{definition} For example, consider the group $SU(2)$ of $2\times2$ unitary matrices with determinant~1.
 Each matrix $A\in SU(2)$ can be written using Euler angles as

-where $\alpha\in [0,2\pi), \beta \in [0,\pi)$ and $\gamma\in [-2\pi,2\pi)s$.
+where $\alpha\in [0,2\pi), \beta \in [0,\pi)$ and $\gamma\in [-2\pi,2\pi)$.
 Using the fact that the sum of squares of the entries of $A(\alpha,\beta,\gamma)$ equals one, it is easily inferred that~$SU(2)$ is diffeomorphic to the three-dimensional unit sphere $S^3$.
 Other important examples for matrix Lie groups include the group of three-dimensional rotation matrices~$SO(3)$, and the $n$-dimensional torus $\mathbb{T}^n$, which is simply the group of diagonal $n\times n$ unitary matrices.